You may have heard of clinical trials, and your doctor may even have suggested your child enroll in one.

 - Take notes during the discussion.
 Read the notes back to the investigator to make sure you heard everything correctly.
 Ask, “Can I tell you what I think this is about and you tell me if I’m right or not?”

 - Ask for contact information if you would like to talk to other parents whose child is participating in the study.
 The study team can provide this information if they get permission from other parents to have you contact them.

-- Listen to your “gut.”
+Listen to your “gut.”
 If you’re not satisfied with the information given to you and the answers to your questions, don’t enroll your child.

-This article appears on FDA’s Consumer Update page, which features the latest on all FDA-regulated products.
+This article appears on the FDA’s Consumer Updates page, which features the latest on all FDA-regulated products.

 Published: January 13, 2010